 Should I contact my doctor?

-- It seems like baby might need severe diaper rash treatment.
+- It seems like your baby might need severe diaper rash treatment.

 - The rash does not improve within three days of using the above mentioned methods of prevention and treatment for nappy rash.

-- A blister diaper rash or boils on your baby’s diaper area.
+- There is a blister diaper rash or boils on your baby’s diaper area.

 - There is a pus discharge or a bleeding diaper rash.